DICTATION USING THE TELEPHONE | ||||||||

 Large businesses and Government departments in the UK recognised there was a

-Police Officers and hospital doctors would constantly write reports which were typed up by a typing pool.
-So dictation machine firms saw a niche market where a centralised dictation system could be accessed by telephone.
+Because of the numbers involved it was not cost effective to purchase a diction machine for each individual who required one.
+So dictation machine firms saw a niche market for a centralised dictation system that could be accessed by telephone.
 Dictation today is made much simpler as telephone now send tones and therefore no intermediate apparatus is required.
 The Post Office allowed DC connections via the following means:-

 The dictation company has supplied an adhesive dial that surrounds the dial